Current Event Worksheets

 Text Connections

-The text connections current event format allows students to demonstrate their ability to integrate information by establishing three different types of connections with the text.
-Making text connections is an active reading strategy that, when applied with differentiation and scaffolding, can lead to an increase in reading comprehension.
-Connecting the article to the self, other texts, and the world helps reinforce understanding of the information presented in the article.
+Use news articles to encourage students to make text connections when reading.
+Making text connections is an active reading strategy that promotes critical thinking, deepens understanding, and increases the probability of retention.
+Connecting the article to oneself, other texts, and the world helps reinforce understanding of the information presented in the article.
 First, students connect the text to something in their lives.
 Thoughts, experiences, family, friends, and school are common connections students can make when connecting the article to their own sphere of influence.
 Next, students connect the current event article to another familiar text.
 I like to encourage students to think about other books, characters, poems, articles, websites, and blogs that might relate to what they have chosen for their current event article.
 Connecting their current event to another text will reinforce understanding of both publications.
 Finally, students connect the text to their world.
 Television, movies, events, games, news, and pop-culture are all examples that contain worldly messages in which students can make connections.

 Defining Academic Vocabulary